Siberian Husky: Autoimmune Disorders

 Shetland Sheepdog: Collie Eye

 Shelties can be affected by a group of related eye problems known as "collie eye anomaly."
 Collie eye affects the retina and the optic nerve.
 Mild cases may not affect the dog's vision at all, but moderate to severe cases can lead to blindness.
 There is no treatment for collie eye, and it's fairly widespread among the breeds that are affected by it.
-So before you bring a Sheltie puppy home, ask the breeder if he’s been tested.
+So before you bring a Sheltie puppy home, ask if he’s been tested.

 Maltese: Little White Shaker Syndrome